mukeshbasira/PJP2.0/README.md

 git push origin dev
 ```
 ------------------------------------------------------
+2. Task  - handling merge conflicts
-now, Line 4 is added on GitHub in dev branch and new line4 added in local dev branch (in txt file) for conflict.
+Now, Line 4 is added on GitHub in dev branch and new line4 added in local dev branch (in txt file) for conflict.
 ```
 git fetch